 Some think that I am suggesting that the empty Oversoul is something like a traditional God, a mystical “oneness” of being, or a transpersonal consciousness that functions as the ground of all other consciousnesses.
 This is to actually make the mistake of interpreting the Oversoul as something that embodies what I have called elsewhere an “exclusive transcendence” whereby some sovereign entity is said to be the unconditioned condition of every other condition, like the ruler who makes himself an exception to his own rule.

 Properly understood as an inclusively transcendent entity, the Oversoul is one member among its many constituents.
 In Whitehead’s formula of concrescence, “the many become one, and are increased by one,” the first part (many becoming one) indicates the nature of the Oversoul’s coming-together as a communion of communing souls, while the second part (increased by one) indicates that this Oversoul is not the final, eminent reality but a novel addition to the matrix which gave rise to it.

-For this reason, the Oversoul is more like that of a cosmic Buddha like Amitabha, Vajdradhara or Samantabhadra, providing a lure to becoming for all other actual entities by pulling at the heart-strings of their tathāgatagarbha or Buddha-nature (or what we can equivalently term their Oversoul power).
-If there is any comparison to God that can be made, the empty Oversoul is closer to the God of process philosophy than either the God of traditional monotheism or the God of modern deism — the empty Oversoul is closer to a panentheistic God who functions by divine persuasion rather than a theistic God who rules by coercion or a pantheistic God indifferent to the matters of matter.
+For this reason, the Oversoul is more like that of a cosmic Buddha like Amitabha, Vajdradhara or Samantabhadra, providing a lure to becoming for all other actual entities by pulling at the heart-strings of their tathāgatagarbha or Buddha-nature (or what we can equivalently term their Oversoul potential).
+If there is any comparison to God that can be made, the empty Oversoul is closer to the God of process philosophy than either the God of traditional monotheism or the God of modern deism — the empty Oversoul is closer to a panentheistic God who functions by divine persuasion rather than a theistic, autocratic God who rules by coercion or a deistic, “clock-maker” God indifferent to the ongoing matters of matter.